claycollins/CryptoCompareAPI/README.md

-# Genesis Holdings
+# CryptoCompare API
-In this repository I will be hosting multiple projects that I am doing along with Genesis Holdings
+In which I will write access methods for the CryptoCompareAPI